 Patients are directed to assigned parking places where they wait in their cars for testing.
 The test is administered by a healthcare worker who will gently insert what looks like a long Q-tip into the back of the person’s nose, twirl the swab to get a good sample, and then remove it and place it in a vial to be sent for lab testing.

-Test results are generally available in 2-5 days.
+Regular test results are generally available in 2-5 days.
+Rapid test results will be available the same day (usually in about 15 minutes).
 Patients are contacted immediately after the results become available.